Comfy-Org/rfcs/0000-template.md

 ## Adoption strategy

 I assume the adoption will happen organically.
-Power-users will notice the new .bat and slowly more and more users will now about this feature.
+Power-users will notice the new .bat and slowly more and more users will know about this feature.

 ## Unresolved questions